Phando/Streamdeck-Stonks/README.md

 - Multiple layouts
 - Limit notifications
 - On device limit adjustments
+- Currency Conversion
 - Cross-platform (macOS, Windows)

-Alternate locales and currencies will be supported in future releases.
+Alternate locales and currencies will be supported as they become available.

 Check the [changelog](Changelog.md) for the latest updates.